bahamas10/music-directory/README.md

-    -c, --config <file>   optional config file to use, same as NODE_CONFIG env variable -d, --dir <dir>       the music directory to expose, defaults to cwd -h, --help            print this message and exit -H, --host <host>     the host on which to listen, defaults to undefined -p, --port <port>     the port on which to listen, defaults to undefined -u, --updates         check for available updates
+    -c, --config <file>   optional config file to use, same as NODE_CONFIG env variable -d, --dir <dir>       the music directory to expose, defaults to cwd -h, --help            print this message and exit -H, --host <host>     the host on which to listen, defaults to 0.0.0.0 -p, --port <port>     the port on which to listen, defaults to 8080 -u, --updates         check for available updates
     -v, --version         print the version number and exit